 Created in 2005 ReAct is one of the first international independent networks to articulate the complex nature of antibiotic resistance and its drivers.
 ReAct was initiated with the goal to be a global catalyst, advocating and stimulating for global engagement on antibiotic resistance by collaborating with a broad range of organisations, individuals and stakeholders.

-ReAct’s organisational setup is a bit different.
-We are not a legal entity, but rather a network of offices that are called nodes.
-Each node has a host organisation that assists with legal, economic and HR issues.
-ReAct’s governing body is the Global Leadership Group (GLG) where all node Directors are automatically members; Otto Cars, who founded ReAct, is also an ex officio member.
+ReAct is set up as a network of regional offices called nodes.
+Each node is hosted by an institution such as a civil society organization or a university that assists with most legal, economic and HR issues.
+ReAct is governed by the Global Leadership Group (GLG) where all node Directors are automatically members; Otto Cars, who founded ReAct, is also an ex officio member.

 ReAct in five continents